isahb/sls-spellchecker/README.md

 **A Lambda wrapper of [LanguageTool](https://languagetool.org/).**
 [![Build Status](https://travis-ci.org/isahb/sls-spellchecker.svg?branch=master)](https://travis-ci.org/isahb/sls-spellchecker)

-Accepts max 1024 character texts.
+Limit set to max 1024 character texts. (`com.isahb.slsspellchecker.Handler.CHARACTER_LIMIT`)

 The sample uses `AmericanEnglish` but others can be included easily by adding the necessary dependency in the pom.xml, for example for German language spoken in Germany: